-Red Canary is proud to announce Shell Activities capability for its Red Canary Cloud Workload Protection (CWP) solution.
+Red Canary is proud to announce Shell Activities capability for its MDR for Infrastructure solution.
 Shell Activities is a new way to filter, sort, and search through all commands run in shells across your cloud workloads.

 What are shells and commands?

 Shells allow you to run commands on Linux systems so that you can take actions such as opening and editing files, running scripts, or managing applications.
 Commands are human readable stand-ins for code or operations on Linux, turning a task like executing a script into a simple, single command (./).
 Commands and shells are powerful tools, not inherently malicious, and used by admins and others for legitimate reasons.

 However, malicious actors can also use commands and shells to put your systems at risk.
 The same powerful tools used by your developers and administrators can allow malicious actors to exploit vulnerabilities, manipulate files and applications, and steal data.

 Detecting threats with commands run in shells is a standard requirement for cloud workload protection products.
 However, displaying all commands run alongside the right context to investigate your data is unique to MDR for Infrastructure.
 We designed our new Shell Activities functionality to give you confidence and visibility into this part of development and security operations, offering admins a single view of all shell commands run across all workloads that are managed by MDR for Infrastructure.